SplitLogic/NCentralAuditTool/README.md

 Generate your JWT and input your server at the top of the code and you can then use it to pull information.

-Still to do:
-2. CPU list is incomplete - need to find a better way to generate a more complete list.
-4. Have difficulty calculating hardware age from processor release - It just does the one and feeds it to all records below.
-5. I want to use the warranty date for the hardware age instead of CPU where possible.
-Need to program in a way to calculate age from warranty and if the warranty info isnt available use the processor.
-6. Code efficiency sucks - there are better ways to do some of things ive done.
-Needs tidying, there are repeated functions in the script.

 AMP files provided for N-Central property updates.

 If anyone is able to help develop this further please get in touch.
 I think the ultimate aim is to make everything work and potentially even get to a GUI.